sodabubblewine/sodabubblewine.github.io/README.md

 > "The two propositions "The Greeks defeated the Persians at Plataea" and "The Persians were defeated by the Greeks at Plataea" differ in the first way."[pg.12 Frege 'From Frege to Godel' Third Printing edited by van Heijenoor]

-This example, as given, does not emphasize that the contents are to be of a judgement: this is because Frege has said he shall only contemplate contents which are judgeable (I shall come back to this in a moment!).
+This example, as given, does not emphasize that the contents are to be of a judgement: this is because Frege has said he shall only contemplate contents which are judgeable.
 Following through the example in detail: 1) the two quotations are spelled differently i.e. they are not identical as concatenations of letters, 2) thus they differ in at least one way (as contents) and the question is how they differ with respect to the distinction Frege has made between conceptual and nonconceptual content, 3) Frege claims that there is no conclusion that can be got from the one that can not be got from the other with respect to the same supplementary judgements, 4) therefore they have the same conceptual content and differ only in their non-conceptual content, one part of which is, presumably, their spelling as quotations.

 Now note that Frege, in this example, goes far beyond the difference in content that I have mentioned as a difference in the spelling of their quotations: he wishes to go beyond propositions as sentences that may differ in spelling or, that complex difference in spelling called a difference in phrasing.